pham022/Creatorverse/README.md

 - [x] **At least five content creators are displayed on the homepage of the app**
   - Creators fetched from Supabase database
   - Displayed in a responsive grid layout
-  - Shows "NO CREATORS YET 😢" when database is empty
+  - Shows "Let's create the first creator!" when database is empty

 - [x] **Each content creator item includes their name, a link to their channel/page, and a short description of their content**
   - Card displays: name, description (limited to 2 lines), "Visit Channel" link